framesurge/perseus/docs/0.3.x/en-US/templates/intro.md

 It's seen as convention in Perseus to define each template in its own file, which should expose a `get_template()` file.
 Note that this is just convention, and as long as you get an instance of `Template<G>` to the `define_app!` macro, it really doesn't matter.
 That said, using community conventions makes your code easier to understand and debug for others.

-There's a list of all the methods available on a template [here](https://docs.rs/perseus/0.2/perseus/template/struct.Template.html#implementations), along with explanations of what they all do.
+There's a list of all the methods available on a template [here](https://docs.rs/perseus/0.3/perseus/template/struct.Template.html#implementations), along with explanations of what they all do.
 Technically, you could just define a template without calling any of these, but that would just render a blank page, which would probably be useless.

+Also note the use of the `#[perseus::template(...)]` macro on the `about_page` function in the above example.
+As mentioned elsewhere in the book, this will perform some boilerplate work for you: namely deserializing your template's properties for you (if it takes any).
+While you don't have to use this, it makes things more convenient and there's no reason not to.

 ## Routing